NebulousCalm/Peidmont-Chat/README.md

 Made by **[Zach Richman](https://about.zachrichman.repl.co)** and **[Noah DePalma (TacoSnack)](https://github.com/TacoSnack)**

-Front end made with HTML, jQuery, and CSS
+Front end made with HTML, JS (jQuery), and CSS

 Back end made with PHP and a .txt file as a database